sim-tech420/retro-game-80s90s/README.md

 ## How to Run
 1. Install Python and Pygame (`pip install pygame`).
-2. Optionally, add "Press Start 2P" font to the project folder.
+2. Optionally, add "Press Start 2P" font to the project folder (download from Google Fonts).
 3. Run `python main.py`.

 ## Features